-If the South African Chartered Accountancy profession, is going to be in a position to maintain its professional status and integrity, ethical standards need to be maintained and improved through constructive education and training.
-However as recognised by Guffey and McCartney (2008), until the moral decision-making rationale amongst prospective accountants are truly understood, it is doubtful that we will really be able to develop effective strategies for enhancing these belief systems through education.
-This area of research was therefore considered necessary, to explore the effect of South African societal circumstances on prospective CA (SA)'s.
-This objective having being achieved through the use of an anonymous questionnaire, requiring personal responses in regard to ethical beliefs, attitude and rationale.
+If the South African Chartered Accountancy profession is going to be in a position to maintain its professional status and integrity, ethical standards need to be maintained and improved through constructive education and training.
+However as recognised by Guffey and McCartney (2008), until the moral decision-making rationale among prospective accountants is truly understood, it is doubtful that effective strategies will be able to be developed to enhance these belief systems through education.
+This area of research was therefore considered necessary, to explore the effect of South African societal and circumstantial influences on prospective CA (SA)'s.
+This objective having been achieved through the use of an anonymous questionnaire, requiring personal responses in regard to ethical beliefs, attitude and standards.

 Evidence of this research indicated a perceived low level of ethical behaviour in South Africa, although a large majority of respondents felt that they were not negatively influenced by this, and rather felt the need to behave more ethically as a result.
-Of concern, was the finding that a large portion of these prospective CA (SA)'s maintain the belief that it is not possible to be completely ethical in the business world, with many further believing that by remaining ethical in South African business, they will be at a disadvantage.
-Various South African societal influences, including the concept of justification, lack of consequences and self-interest, all evident within the country's environment, were found to have affected some prospective CA (SA)'s ethical rationale.
-Although not quantitatively statistically significant, these findings were considered to be qualitatively relevant due to both the nature of the unethical responses as well as the nature of the participants in the study, being prospective professionals at the brink of their careers.
-Additional findings also noted that females tend to display higher levels of ethical rationale than their male counterparts, having not been as affected by South African societal influences.
+Of concern was the finding that a large portion of these prospective CA (SA)'s maintain the belief that it is not possible to be completely ethical in the business world, with many further believing that by remaining ethical in South African business, they will actually be at a disadvantage.
+Various South African societal influences, including the concept of justification, lack of consequences and self-interest, all evident within the country's environment, were found to have affected some prospective CA (SA)s' ethical standards.
+Although not statistically significant, these findings were considered to be qualitatively important due to both the unethical nature of the responses as well as the nature of the respondents, being prospective professionals at the brink of their careers.
+Additional findings also noted that females tend to display higher levels of ethical standards than their male counterparts, having not been as affected by South African societal influences.

-The findings of this research allows educational policy makers to gain an enhanced understanding of current formalised university education, attempting to alter ethical disposition.
-The results could assist South African universities in applying the findings in the design, content creation and educational structure of their ethics curriculum.
-Having gained insight and perspective into the minds of those for whom the courses have been aimed to educate, re-visiting and modifying the instructional approach that is currently being adopted may be necessary.
-In a country and within a profession where decision making based on one's strong personal integrity and own ethical judgement is fundamental, ethics education needs to attempt to raise ethical commonly evident within South Africa.
-Thus incorporating aspects of South African societal influences, dealing with the concepts of justification, lack of consequences and possible negative business or political 'role-models' within the country, may need to be integrated into formalised ethics teachings to prospective CA (SA)'s.
-As recognised by Piper et al. (1993), it is essential that university curricula be designed and implemented so that ethics cannot be perceived as "a matter set apart", in order to address the conventional and dangerous ethos of society in this regard.
+The findings of this research allow educational policy makers to gain insight and perspective into the minds of those for whom ethics courses are aimed to educate.
+The results could thus aid in assisting South African universities, if necessary, in revisiting and modifying the instructional approach that is currently being adopted, by applying the findings to the design, content creation and educational structure of ethics curriculum.
+In a country and within a profession where decision making based on one's strong personal integrity and own ethical judgement is fundamental, ethics education needs to attempt to raise ethical consciousness, allowing future professionals to resist pressures and motivations commonly evident within South Africa.
+Thus incorporating aspects of South African societal influences, dealing with the concepts of justification, lack of consequences and possible negative business or political "role-models" within the country, as well as addressing the belief that remaining ethical in South African business will be a disadvantage, may need to be integrated into formalised ethics teachings to prospective CA (SA)'s.